kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 terminated by calling the eviction API endpoint.

 Pods that are unable to be terminated:
-- EvictionRequest's `.status.activeInterceptorClass` field is empty.
+- EvictionRequest's `.status.activeInterceptorName` field is empty.
 - EvictionRequest's `.status.activeInterceptorCompleted` field is true and there is no other interceptor to select.
 - EvictionRequest's `.spec.heartbeatDeadlineSeconds` has elapsed since